ANSnullANS/RoomGuard/SNMP.md

 The ported version is available on Github <https://github.com/ANSnullANS/Agentuino>.

+## Configuration

+RoomGuard is listening on port 161/upd (default SNMP port).

+The values for Name, Contact and Location (RFC1213) are limited to 32 characters by default to safe memory.
+Increase their array-size in "snmp_config.h" if needed.

+### Without SD-Card
+In "config.h":
+- make sure that `#define SNMP_ENABLED true` is *NOT* commented out!
+- make sure that `#define SNMP_SDCONFIG true` is commented out!

+In "snmp_config.h":
+- Update value of `char locContact[32] PROGMEM` to your local Contact for this RoomGuard Device.
+- Update value of `char locName[32] PROGMEM` to the Name of this RoomGuard Device (use whatevery feels right ;) ).
+- Update value of `char locLocation[32] PROGMEM` to the physical location of this RoomGuard Device.

+### Load config from SD-Card
+This requires that all settings are loaded from SD-Card (rg.cfg)!

+In "config.h":
+- make sure that `#define SNMP_ENABLED true` is *NOT* commented out!
+- make sure that `#define SNMP_SDCONFIG true` is *NOT* commented out!

+On SD-Card:
+- create new file named "snmp.cfg"
+- Insert values into "snmp.cfg":
+-- Name of this RoomGuard Device (e.g. roomguard01)
+-- Location (e.g. Server-Room)
+-- Contact (e.g. Paco Lechner)

 # Implemented Parameters
+All parameters are implemented for SNMPGET only!

 ## MIB
 If you're using any SNMP-Collector which is capable of working with MIB files, copy "ROOMGUARD-MIB.txt" to it's MIB-Storage and/or load the MIB manually.